-Market Sustainability Delivery Plan

-Ambition: Adults in Need of Care and Support benefit from an efficient and effective market, leading to a sustainable and diverse range of quality care and support, delivering choice, and driving improvement and better outcomes.

-Context: A sustainable market is a critical part of delivering excellent social care services.

-Accountable Officer: Director Adult Health and Social Care

-Accountable Committee/ Board: Adult Health and Social Care Policy Committee

-Lead: AD Commissioning and Partnerships

-Theme / Indicator Milestone/action By when RAG A sufficient supply of services to ensure continuity of care with minimal disruption in the event of providers exiting from the A provisional market sustainability plan to be submitted to Department of Health and Social Care outlining assessment of the sustainability of Sheffield's local care market in relation to 65+ care home services and for 18+ domiciliary care services.
-The provisional market sustainability plan will: • consider the results from the cost of care exercises • consider the impact of future market changes over the next three years, particularly in the context of adult social care reform • set out an outline action plan to address the issues identified and the priorities for market sustainability investment 14 October 2022 COMPLETE 290 A final market sustainability plan to be submitted in February 2023, once budgets are agreed following the publication of the Local Government Finance Settlement 2023 to 2024.
+Market Sustainability Delivery Plan eed of Care and Support benefit from an efficient and effective pice, and driving improvement and better outcomes. market, leading to a sustainable an d diverse range of quality care and Context: A sustainabl e market is a critical part of delivering excellent social care serv vices.
+Accountable Officer: Director Adult Health and Social Care Accountable Committee/ Board : Adult Health a nd Social Care Policy Lead: AD Commission ning and Partnerships Committee Theme / Indicator Milestone/action By when RAG A sufficient supply of services to ensure continuity of care with minimal diguption in the event of providers fiting from the market A provisional market sustainability plan to be submitted to Dep Care outlining assessment of the sustainability of Sheffield's la care home services and for 18+ domiciliary care services.
+The plan will: consider the results from the cost of care exercises consider the impact of future market changes over the ne context of adult social care reform set out an outline action plan to address the issues identification sustainability investment ocal care market in relation to 65+ e provisional market sustainability ext three years, particularly in the 14 October 2022 COMPLETE N A final market sustainability plan to be submitted to DHSC in February 2023, once budgets are agreed following the publication of the Local Government Finance Settlement 2023 to 2024.
 This plan to include how the Sheffield will improve fee rates.
-February 2023 GREEN Undertake a full assessment of Market Sustainability including adult social care statutory duties, CQC information and returns; local data and intelligence; sufficiency and diversity in the market for different types of care, and different geographical areas; occupancy levels; equalities data and information; the financial context - including current rates of care; and workforce stability and development.
-1 st March 2023 Market Oversight and Sustainability plan complete, actions required to develop further Undertake a programme of engagement to cover Social Care Reform and Market Sustainability to ensure the market is prepared and enabled through the change and is able to inform Sheffield's commissioning strategies to meet the needs of adults needing care and support in the City.
-February 2023 Engagement with providers through regular forums.
-Reforms postponed Development of Market Position Statements for Ageing and Living Well, Working Age Adults, and Mental Health to improve information and planning with providers Spring 2023 GREEN We will be undertaking a "cost of care" exercise to include residential services for Working Age Adults and Mental Health to support a transparent and clear model for costs and standards of provision Summer 2023 GREEN
+February 2023 COMPLETE Undertake a full assessment of Market Sustainability including adult social care statutory duties, CQC information and returns; local data and intelligence; sufficiency and diversity in market for different types of care, and different geographical areas; occupancy levels; equalities data and information; the financial context - including current rates of care; and workforce stability and development. ce; sufficiency and diversity in the areas; occupancy levels; 1 st March 2023 Working draft approved March 2023 document, with quarterly updates.
+Undertake a programme of engagement to cover Social Care to ensure the market is prepared and enabled through the cha Sheffield's commissioning strategies to meet the needs of adu the City. ange and is able to inform February 2023 Engagement with providers through regular forums.
+Reforms postponed Development of Market Position Statements for Ageing and L and Mental Health to improve information and planning with p Spring 2023 GREEN We will be undertaking a "cost of care" exercise to include res Adults and Mental Health to support a transparent and clear n provision idential services for Working Age Summer 2023 GREEN